buruzaemon/natto-py/README.rst

 ----

 `Partial parsing`_ (制約付き解析), allows you to pass hints to MeCab on how to tokenize morphemes when parsing.
+Most useful are boundary constraint parsing and feature constraint parsing.

 With boundary constraint parsing, you can specify either a compiled ``re`` regular expression object or a string to tell MeCab where the boundaries of a morpheme should be.
-Use the new ``boundary_constraints`` keyword.
+Use the ``boundary_constraints`` keyword.
 For hints on tokenization, please see `Regular expression operations`_ and `re.finditer`_ in particular.

-In the example below, we again use the ``-F`` short form of the ``--node-format`` option to capture the following in the node's ``feature``:
+In this example below, we again use the ``-F`` short form of the ``--node-format`` option to capture the following in the node's ``feature``:

 - morpheme surface